A. Is the Turtle Injured?

 It is the Law

-All turtles, and including turtle nests, in Ontario cannot be handled (unless helping them out of danger), transported, or kept without special government permits.
-Turtles and many turtle habitats are protected under legislation in Ontario and Canada.
+All turtles, and including turtle nests, in Ontario cannot be interfered with, transported, or kept without special wildlife permits.

 Snapping and painted turtles are protected under the Fish and Wildlife Conservation Act, and all other turtle species in Ontario are also protected the Endangered Species Act.
 These species, are also protected and the Species at Risk Act in Canada.